MMBazel/Predicting-Kickstarter-Campaign-Outcomes-Using-NLP-Feature-Engineering/README.md

 Hi!

-My name is Mikiko Bazeley and this is my repo for the .
+My name is Mikiko Bazeley and this is my repo for my second capatone project: Classifying Kickstarter Campaigns Utilizing NLP Feature Engineering Techniques.

 From Oct 2018 to April 2019 I completed a number of projects, including this, as part of the Springboard Data Science Track.